 A maximum of 20 hours per week can be claimed.
-In addition, the Councillor cannot claim for multiple carers for multiple dependents within the same category of care.
+In addition, the Member cannot claim for multiple carers for multiple dependants within the same category of care.

-From 1 April 2022 the Dependants' Carers' Allowance is paid up to and indexed to the National Living Wage.
+The Dependants' Carers' Allowance is paid up to and indexed to the National Living Wage.